LogtalkDotOrg/logtalk3/manuals/sources/libraries/java.rst

 calling Java class and object methods using syntax closer to Logtalk.
 It also gives access to some Java utility predicates.

-This abstraction was developed primarily to work with the JPL library bundled with SWI-Prolog and YAP.
+This abstraction was developed primarily to work with LVM (with its ``jni`` plug-in installed) or the JPL library bundled with SWI-Prolog and YAP.
 However, it's expected to be implementable with alternative Java interfaces found in other backend Prolog compilers.
 Currently, a preliminary implementation is also available for JIProlog.

 The main idea in this abstraction layer is to use parametric objects where the first parameter holds the Java reference (usually to a class